arael34/monkeytype-friends/README.md

 ## todo
 error handling in api calls
-figure backend, and model, might have to add a outgoingfriendrequests and incomingrequests field
+figure out backend, and model, might have to add a outgoingfriendrequests and incomingrequests field